Program Director - Anna Nelson Apply Now

 Working in Health Education

 According to the World Health Organization (WHO), Health Education is any combination of learning experiences designed to help individuals and communities improve their health, by increasing their knowledge or influencing their attitudes.
-As one of our students put it, Health Education is helping people help themselves.

 Health educators promote positive health behaviors for individuals, families and communities.
 Working collaboratively with doctors, nurses, politicians, businesses, philanthropists and researchers; health educators, not only inform people about their health, but design programs for people to empower themselves.
 Check out some professional Health Education sources